kripasundar99/matrix/README.md

 ## Functionality

+* make algorithms #2 and #3 recurse to lower levels
 * parallelize algorithms #2 and #3
 * quantify the performance of the algorithms (serial and parallel versions)
 * add arbitrary precision arithmetic